akristic/orange-cup/README.md

 AUTH0_DOMAIN = 'orangecup.auth0.com'
 API_AUDIENCE = 'orange'
 to values from your account.
-There are 2 roles setup:
+There are 2 roles setup in Auth0:
  - User with permissions:
     - read:matches
     - read:players